 So where do you draw the line in the gear you carry every day?
 Certainly most of the readers here and of those magazines and watchers of gun TV shows are everyday, very normal people doing everyday normal things in life.
 Yet these cable, magazine, and media folks are really loaded for bear with guns, ammo, lights, knives, med kits, and like…that bracelet thingy that unstrings into an emergency length of rope for … for … emergency repelling?
 Garroting a sentry?
 I have seen a complete belt that unravels into a survival emergency cord.
 All this for a morning coffee run?
 A dentist visit?

-In one of those cable TV features, they once covered a segment of a completely over-armed woman – with a med-kit in the small of her back – in a short walk to her mailbox out front.
+In one of those cable TV features, they once covered a segment of a completely over-armed woman – with a med-kit in the small of her back – in a short walk from her front door to her mailbox out front.
 Some folks go purchase milk prepped like they are being dropped into Cambodia for a week.
 Do you wear a medical kit in the small of your back when going to buy a birthday card in a gift shop two miles from your house?
-Some folks I've heard of wear pistols all day long inside their own houses.
+Some folks I’ve heard of wear pistols all day long inside their own houses.
 The fear of the home invasion or that sudden gun battle right outside.
-I can't discuss this readyness subject without mentioning the extremely odd Americans standing around on street corners or in Walmarts with AR-15s and shotguns strapped on their torsos or hung from unnecessary, tactical vests with lanyards.
+I can’t discuss this readiness subject without mentioning the extremely odd Americans standing around on street corners or in Walmarts with AR-15s and shotguns strapped on their torsos or hung from unnecessary, tactical vests with lanyards.